 Note: Data for Sintra (Portugal) did not reach student response rate standards and are not included in international averages.
-Socio-economically advantaged students are those in the top quarter of the city-specific distribution of the index of socio-economic status.
-Socio-economically disadvantaged students are in the bottom quarter of the city-specific distribution of the index of socio-economic status.
+Socio-economically advantaged students are those in the top quarter of the site-specific distribution of the index of socio-economic status.
+Socio-economically disadvantaged students are in the bottom quarter of the site-specific distribution of the index of socio-economic status.
 The figures report standardised differences, whereby the raw scale points have been divided by the (city-specific) standard deviation.
 Significant differences are coloured, non-significant differences are outlined.

 Source: Adapted from OECD (2021), Beyond Academic Learning.
 First Results from the Survey on Social and Emotional Skills, OECD Publishing, Paris, https://doi.org/10.1787/92a11084-en, Figures 1.8. and 1.9.

-...
-But students' social and emotional skills are malleable...
+...But students' social and emotional skills are malleable...

 Inequalities in social and emotional skills among students are not set in stone.
-SSES data as well as previous research support the notion that social and emotional skills are characteristics and abilities that are malleable and change with biological and psychological maturation, environmental influences, individual effort and important life events (Specht et al., 2014[15]; Kankaraš and Suarez-Alvarez, 2019[1]; OECD, 2015[16]; Roberts, Walton and Viechtbauer, 2006[17]).
+SSES data as well as previous research support the notion that social and emotional skills are characteristics and abilities that are malleable and change with biological and psychological maturation, environmental influences, individual effort and important life events (Specht et al., 2014[14]; Kankaraš and Suarez-Alvarez, 2019[1]; OECD, 2015[15]; Roberts, Walton and Viechtbauer, 2006[16]).

-In Bogotá (Colombia) and on average across participating cities, 15-year-olds exhibited lower levels than 10-year-olds for most of the social and emotional skills.
-The differences are particularly pronounced when it comes to optimism, trust, energy and sociability.
-Tolerance, empathy and assertiveness are the only three skills that are reportedly higher (or as high) among 15-year-olds than (or as) 10-year-olds.
+On average across participating cities, 15-year-olds exhibited lower levels than 10-year-olds for most of the social and emotional skills.
+The differences are particularly pronounced when it comes to optimism, trust, energy and sociability but are smaller for empathy.
+Tolerance and assertiveness are the only two skills that are reportedly higher among 15-year-olds than 10-year-olds.
 On the one hand, this might be because teachers and schools are usually more effective at developing these skills.
 Instruction in citizenship and citizen rights may enhance tolerant attitudes among students.
 School assignments like oral presentations and written essays may encourage students to develop more assertiveness.
-On the other hand, the longer one spends in school with its fixed learning environments the more students' abilities to build and practice self-regulation skills, interpersonal skills and creativity and curiosity may become inhibited.
+On the other hand, the longer one spends in school with its fixed learning environments the more students' abilities to build and practise self-regulation skills, interpersonal skills and creativity and curiosity may become inhibited

-Overall, age-related differences in students' social and emotional skills in Bogotá (Colombia) are of higher magnitude than on average across cities.
-This is particularly the case for skills that fall in the domain of task performance (responsibility, persistence and self-control) as well as trust, where between the ages of 10 and 15 the levels of these skills drop more substantially than in most of the other participating cities (Figure 14).

-The dip in students' social and emotional skills as students age is not uniform for all types of students.
-In particular, the decline is more acute for socio-economically advantaged students, or in other words, less pronounced for socio-economically disadvantaged students.
+Overall, age-related differences in students' social and emotional skills in Suzhou (China) are substantially larger than the average across cities (Figure 14).
+The findings observed for Suzhou and all other participating cities might partly derive from the fact that education systems often expect compliance from students.
+This has the potential consequence of driving out social and emotional skills as students grow older and stay longer in the education system.
+Extended time in school and being exposed to fixed learning environments may inhibit student's abilities to build and practise some of these skills.
+Of note, the dip in students' social and emotional skills as students age is not uniform for all types of students.
+In particular, the decline is more acute for socio-economically advantaged students; in other words, less pronounced for socio-economically disadvantaged students.

 Figure 14.
-Age differences in social and emotional skills
+Age differences in social and emotional skills in Suzhou (China)